 Abstract

 This action research investigated whether using an iPod Touch flashcard application increased student motivation and achievement over using traditional paper flashcards in learning eighth grade Spanish.
 A total of 49 students participated in this study which lasted through two units of Spanish where students practice learning vocabulary with paper flashcards for one unit and iPod Touch flashcards for the second unit.
 Both quantitative data (quiz scores) and qualitative data (observation and student surveys) were collected to compare paper flashcard use to iPod Touch flashcard use.
 The quiz results showed that the students performed better after using paper flashcards for three days of practice rather than the iPod Touch flashcards.
-The difference of the means on the two quizzes was statistically significant, meaning that the hypothesis that students would do better with iPod Touch flashcards was proven untrue.
+The difference of the means on the two quizzes was statistically significant, so the hypothesis that students would do better with iPod Touch flashcards was rejected.
 The qualitative data gleaned from the researcher’s observation notes of off-task behavior and student surveys revealed that students were more motivated to practice vocabulary when using the iPod Touch flashcards than when using the paper flashcards.
+Subsequent studies with a longer time frame and students studying with the iTouch at home are recommended to account for limitations.
 The information gained throughout the study will be shared with colleagues in order to determine how to best incorporate technology into the classroom to maximize student motivation and achievement.

 Introduction